 Supporting diversity in the workplace is important to us.
 It isn’t just about complying with the law, it’s about recognising and valuing each other’s differences and treating each other fairly.

 We want to do this because we think that when people can be themselves at work, not only do they perform better but they are also more creative and effective.
 It also helps us to better reflect the community we serve.

 At Dorset Council, we are committed to treating people fairly and are working towards being an employer of choice.

 Anyone who works for us or who applies for a job will not be treated less favourably than anyone else because of their age, disability, sex, gender identity, marital status, race (including colour, nationality, ethnic or national origins), religion or belief, sexual orientation, pregnancy, responsibility for dependents, unrelated criminal conviction or trade union activity.

 We participate in a number of benchmarking schemes.
 These help us to get an independent perspective on how we are doing as an employer and assist in identifying areas for improvement.

-The Government's Disability Confident Scheme is an initiative that helps employers commit to attracting, recruiting and retaining people with disabilities, to ensure that they have the opportunities to fulfil their potential.
-The Disability Confident Scheme has three levels designed to support us on our disability confident journey.
+We are proud to be a Disability Confident Employer.
+The Disability Confident Scheme is an initiative that helps employers commit to attracting, recruiting and retaining people with disabilities, to ensure that they have the opportunities to fulfil their potential.
+The scheme has 3 levels and we have achieved Disability Confident Employer (Level 2).

 - ensuring our recruitment process is inclusive and accessible